Accelize/drm/doc/drm_hardware_ip_activator.rst

      - in
      - 1
      - IP Core clock
-   * - ip_core_arstn
-     - in
-     - 1
-     - IP Core Asynchronous Reset (active low): asynchronous reset of the activation code and the metering counter
    * - metering_event
      - in
      - 1
      - Level-sensitive signal synchronous to ip_core_aclk that increments the Metering counter when sampled to '1'
-   * - metering_reset
-     - in
-     - 1
-     - Active-high reset synchronous to ip_core_aclk that clear the Metering counter when sampled to '1'
    * - activation_code
      - out
      - 128